ationghc/vault-agent-injector/README.md

       Reason:       PodInitializing
     Ready:          False

 The output of the describe command above didn't show the cause of the pods stuck initializing.
-But it did provide the state of the pod and its defined containers.
+But it did provide the state of the pod and state of its defined containers.

 The next step is to check the logs of one of the application pod initContainer vault-agent-init.